 “This past year has presented many challenges for small business and nonprofit leaders, but it has also shown the true resilience of our business community,” said Jennifer Kovach, director of the Jim Moran Institute’s South Florida Operations.
 “As we enter a new year, we look forward to the opportunity to connect with more local leaders and help guide them through these obstacles while uncovering new opportunities.”

 “The most beneficial aspect for my business was finding out that I am not alone, and if we all just work together, we can achieve our goals,” said Carmen Miller, president and CEO of McKinley Insurance Services and an SBEP graduate.

 Program graduates receive a certificate and have the opportunity to be a part of an ongoing peer roundtable.
 They are also encouraged to participate in workshops, conferences and other Jim Moran Institute events.
 Since 2009, the South Florida team has guided and graduated 33 classes through its executive programs.

-To apply for the Fall 2021 SBEP and NPEP programs in South Florida, click the links below:
+To apply for the Fall 2021 SBEP and NPEP programs in Palm Beach County, click the links below:

 For more information, or to learn more about the Jim Moran Institute’s South Florida programs, contact email@example.com, or call 954-546-2735.

 About the Jim Moran Institute for Global Entrepreneurship